 In Massachusetts, if you are fully vaccinated, you can resume activities that you did prior to the pandemic.
 Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
 If you haven’t been vaccinated yet, visit vaxfinder.mass.gov.

 For recommendations related to travel, please consult the CDC for information and recommendations.

 Is it safe to travel internationally?

-All nonessential international travel is discouraged at this time.
-Please refer to the CDC website for ongoing data on worldwide transmission in different countries: www.cdc.gov/coronavirus/2019-ncov/travelers.
+Please refer to the CDC website for data on transmission in different countries: www.cdc.gov/coronavirus/2019-ncov/travelers.

 What if I am pregnant?